simplesolutionsfs/koniedocs/source/index.rst

 The Problem
 ^^^^^^^^^^^

-Konie Cups uses SAP for the administration work, but they cant use the

  Konie Cups is a manufacturer of paper cups.
 Currently, the overlaying administrative tool is SAP, which does not help with optimizing and controlling the manufaturing process.
 Using SAP it is currently impossible to relate a new product (Paper Rolls) with a the final product (Paper Cups).